 In the nameplate capacity file, if the quantity doesn't change, are we still required to submit a capacity description?
 Can this be a default description?

 This can be a default description as nameplate capacity is carried over from day to day.
 You will only need to change the description once a material change has either increased or decreased the standing capacity of the facility.

 Changes to capacity are required to be submitted to the BB.
-Submitting multiple sections is possible but not required and at the discretion of the participant.

 Do all pipeline receipt and delivery connection points need to be reported in the new "Nominations and Forecast" file?